f1se4/portfolio/md/molletweather/MolletWeather.md

        macro avg       0.86      0.85      0.86       784
     weighted avg       0.86      0.86      0.86       784

-## Comparing Models with K-Fold Cross Validation
+## Comparing Models
+###  Accuracy from K-Fold Cross Validation
 We have studied different models individually, by checking that recall data is balanced, and we get good accuracy values, and also have checked different metaparameters for the different models.
 So we have defined different models with the best values by executing them one by one.

-Now, we are going to compare all the models we have created, through K-Fold Cross validation to avoid overfitting as far as we could and most realistic accuracy for our models.
+Now, we are going to compare all the models we have created, through K-Fold Cross validation to avoid overfitting as far as we could get most realistic accuracy for our models.

 ### Selecting independent and dependent Variable